alexanderneville/docs/dsa/complexity.md

 the complexity class $n^2$. $f(n)$ is _big O_ of $n^2$, written more
 simply $O(n^2)$.
 The function $f(n)$ is said to belong to a complexity class, often written $f(n) = O(n^2)$.
-Note that in $O(g(n))$, $O$ is not a function, it is shorthand for the _\"class of functions with complexity of order $g(n)$\"_, the same expression could also be written
+Note that in $O(g(n))$, $O$ is not a function, it is shorthand for the _"class of functions with complexity of order $g(n)$"_, the same expression could also be written
 $f(n) \in O(g(n))$.

 In formal terms, a function $f$ belongs to complexity class $O(g)$ if